glycoinfo/glic-old/meetings/LSworkshop2018/index.md

 ***
 **<a href="https://www.sunplaza.jp/en/about/#access" target="_blank">Access</a>**
-* North exit of Nakano Station on the JR Chuo/Sobu Line and Tokyo Metro Tozai Line
+* North exit of Nakano Station (JC06 or JB07/T01) on the JR Chuo/Sobu Line and Tokyo Metro Tozai Line

 ***
 **Purpose**: